w3f/polkadot-wiki/docs/learn/learn-account-multisig.md

 [the open-source Polkadot/Kusama Tech Stack](https://wiki.polkadot.network/docs/build-open-source#user-interface).
 Besides being user-friendly, Multix provides several benefits compared to the Polkadot-JS UI:

-- When one person creates the multisig all the signatories see the multisig in their interface.
+- When one person creates the multisig account, all the signatories see the multisig account on their interface.
 - To confirm a transaction there is no need to pass around the call data.
 Such information is retrieved from the chain and displayed to the users.
 - Thanks to the power of [pure proxies](../learn/learn-proxies.md#anonymous-proxy-pure-proxy),